Southern Classic: Historic Charleston Mansion

 Today the home’s multiple bedrooms are frequently filled with guests who travel down with the owners to enjoy all the city has to offer, and for a good dose of Southern charm.

 The deep porches were designed to shield the interiors from the sun and are a classic design feature in Southern architecture.
 You can also see the homes carriage house there.

 This is a view of the piazza side of the southern classic home from the front.
 Each level has a different entablature on fluted Doric Columns.
 The wide verandas open all three floors to the outdoors.
 There is also a rooftop deck.
 The exterior of the residential architecture includes vermiculated quoins and an elaborate cornice with both dentils and modillions.

 That completes our presentation of this preserved Southern classic mansion.
-Designer Susanne Lichten Csongor and her team at SLC Interiors have wonderfully executed the desires on the homeowners.
-The completed design perfectly respects and enhances the home’s period details while also making the home warm and welcoming and adapted for modern life.
+Designer Susanne Lichten Csongor and her team at SLC Interiors have wonderfully executed the desires of the homeowners.
+The completed design perfectly respects and enhances the home’s period details while also making the home warm and welcoming and adapted to modern life.
 In perfect summation, this design indeed is the contemporary expression of traditional ideas.